portworx/px-docs/manage/encrypted-volumes.md

 ## Encrypted Volumes
 This guide will give you an overview of how to use Encryption feature for Portworx volumes.
 Under the hood Portworx uses libgcrypt library to interface with the dm-crypt module for creating, accessing and managing encrypted devices.
 Portworx uses the LUKS format of dm-crypt and AES-256 as the cipher with xts-plain64 as the cipher mode.

 All the encrypted volumes are protected by a key.
 Portworx uses a passphrase as a key to encrypt volumes.
 It is recommended to store these passphrases in a secure secret store.
-Currently Portworx integrates with following Secret endpoints

-1. Vault
-To setup Portworx to work with a Vault endpoint follow these [instructions](/secrets/portworx-with-vault.html)

-2. AWS KMS
-To setup Portworx to work with AWS KMS follow these [instructions](/secrets//portworx-with-aws-kms.html)
+To know more about the supported secret providers and how to configure them with Portworx, refer the [Setup Secrets Provider](/secrets) page.

 ## Creating and using encrypted volumes